mrocklin/blog/_posts/work/2015-06-23-Distributed.md

 Clients send graphs to the central scheduler which farms out those tasks to workers and coordinates the execution of the graph.
-While the scheduler centralizes metadata and control all intermediate data transfer happens peer-to-peer among the workers.
-Once the graph completes the workers send data to the scheduler which passes it through to the Client.
+While the scheduler centralizes metadata, the workers themselves handle transfer of intermediate data in a peer-to-peer fashion.
+Once the graph completes the workers send data to the scheduler which passes it through to the appropriate user/client.

 Example
 -------